tisan-das/tisan-das.github.io/_posts/2023-01-30-Introduction-to-Micoservice-Architecture.md

 Image of profile

-## Preparing for Integration: Does and Dont's:
+## Preparing for Integration: Do's and Dont's:
 1. Forward & Backward compatibility: Make changes such that other services don't need to change at all.
 Key places to keep a close eye on:
     - DB Migrations
     - API Namespaces